Go to site main page,

 photo by DKJ

-By early medieval times in the west such looms were partially mechanized, sometimes with a foot treadle to lift selected warp threads up and down to allow the shuttle to pass quickly between them.
-The picture at the left shows a XIXth-century style European semi-automated hand loom similar to looms made around the world for many centuries.
-When the bottom of a loom consists of a stick tied to the weaver's back, it is referred to as a "back-strap loom." the width of the strip of cloth that can be produced on a back-strap loom is, of course, more limited.
+By early medieval times in the West such looms were partially mechanized, sometimes with a foot treadle to lift selected warp threads up and down to allow the shuttle to pass quickly between them.
+The picture at the left above shows a XIXth-century style European semi-automated hand loom similar to looms made around the world for many centuries.
+Large looms of this kind were not limited to Europe, however.
+The picture at right shows a very similar one from central Myanmar.
+With a back-strap loom, the kind consisting of a stick tied to the weaver's back to control the tension, the width of the strip of cloth that can be produced is, of course, far more limited.

 photo by DKJ